RakhithJK/roundcube-roundcubemail-wiki/Upgrade.md

 Follow the instructions you'll see in the shell.
 The script first copies all updated files to the target directory and then runs the update script that will update/migrate your local configuration files and update the database schema if necessary.

 Instead of using that script you can execute the steps manually.
 Read the _Updating manually_ section of the [UPGRADING](https://github.com/roundcube/roundcubemail/blob/master/UPGRADING) file from the release package.

+If your web server's document root directory points to `public_html`, then the `/installer/` will not be available.
+For the database upgrade, let it point to the main roundcube directory.

 ## Via FTP + Installer